Built secure by default.

 Encrypted at rest, in transit

 Postgres at rest is encrypted.
-Hindsight KG storage is encrypted.
+Your Product Brain storage is encrypted.
 All traffic is TLS.
 Document uploads pass through size and MIME-type validation before any extraction runs.

 - Shipped